| Architecture 101(A Silly Little Short Story by Mrs D.)

 them to go on with the inspection while I sat there and mourned for my

 wounded ego.
+The, now

 t-shirted, wolf whistler appeared before me with a plastic crate.
 He took